FloSports: Streaming partnerships

-FloSports announced a partnership with WWNLive in 2016 to run a streaming service dedicated to wrestling.
+FloSports announced a partnership with WWNLive in 2016 to run a streaming service dedicated to professional wrestling.
 In December 2018, FloRacing signed a broadcast agreement with the United States Auto Club for its midget and sprint car series.
 In May 2019, the Colonial Athletic Association selected FloSports as its lead media partner becoming the first college conference to pick a streaming OTT, direct-to-consumer company as their primary distribution platform.

 FloSports became the local broadcaster for two Major League Soccer teams for the 2019 season: D.C.
 United and FC Cincinnati, an expansion team.
 The company faced technical issues during early broadcasts due to inaccurate geofencing restrictions.
 The organization pledged a full refund, and offered the club's season ticket holders a discount on its annual subscription fees.
 FloSports promised additional soccer broadcasts and shoulder programming to justify its subscription fee that largely never materialized.
 D.C.
 United and Flosports ended their four-year contract prematurely in October 2019.
 D.C.
 United opted to stream its final regular season match on its website for free.
 FC Cincinnati announced its matches would no longer be available through FloSports in June 2020.

 In January 2020, NASCAR Hall of Fame inductee and motorsports legend, Tony Stewart, awarded streaming rights to the Eldora Speedway and All Star Circuit of Champions to FloSports.
 In the Spring 2020, FloSports launched FloBaseball.
 Later in 2020, the company signed a multi-year partnership with ECHL to broadcast professional hockey starting with the 2021 season.

 FloSports expanded its wrestling offering through a partnership with United World Wrestling, the global governing body for the sport, in late 2020.